-Reserved Storage is a feature in Windows 10 that was rolled out Windows 10 v1903.
-The primary goal of this feature is to make sure that Windows 10 PC does not run out of storage space when it is time to download Windows 10 Update.
+Reserved Storage is a feature in Windows 11/10.
+The primary goal of this feature is to make sure that Windows PC does not run out of storage space when it is time to download Windows 10 Update.
 However, it was only enabled by the Windows 10 Setup process either for new installation or when you reset Windows.
-In this post, we will show how you can use the DISM commands to enable or disable Reserved Storage in Windows 10.
+In this post, we will show how you can use the DISM commands to enable or disable Reserved Storage in Windows 11/10.
 The best part is that you can now enable or disable it on demand which means it does not depend on the Windows Setup process.

 Starting with Windows 10 v2004 May 2020 Update, Microsoft has made it easy for anyone to find out about Reserved Storage in Windows 10 by adding extra options in the DISM command.